adrianbautista/data-science-course/README.md

 *This repo includes materials for the General Assembly Data Science course in NYC.
 Navigate the directory structure to find what you're looking for.
 The `README.md` files are often the most central in a directory, and will display by default when you navigate on github.*

+## Upcoming Project Activity:

+* 9/17/14 Project Idea Due
+* 9/24/14 Dataset related to Project Due
+* 10/1/14 Presentations with your data on Exploratory Data Analysis

 ### Getting Help

 **Github Issues**